trusch/snakeos/README.md

 This will first setup a build container with the necessary dependencies and then build the game.

-Alternativly you can use the rust compiler directly with some tricks applied:
+Alternatively, you can use the rust compiler directly with some tricks applied:

 ```
 rustup override set nightly